Breakfast is the most important meal of the day.

 Of course you have heard that term before, and you would readily agree.
 Why is it, though, really?

 Well, general opinion makes it out that eating early boosts your metabolism and the intake of nutrients will add more energy to your mornings, which would translate into your day being hunky dory. not to mention that the majority of the energy you spend during the day is derived from the steady energy release as breakfast digests, being supplemented by lunch and dinner to keep your machine running.
+Those statements are true to an extent, but you must really be wary about eating breakfast because America sucks. at.
+Breakfast.

 Back in the early days of America, people tended to eat fairly well and were generally healthy people.
 The prototypical American farmer back in the late 18th century had a good rhythm to his life, waking up at the butt crack of dawn and sitting down to a solid breakfast, usually consisting of a whole grain/cereal dish (bread, hot oats, etc.), eggs freshly picked form the coop, and beer, milk or coffee (Before light beer and industrrial bottling, America drank it homebrewed to supplement most every meal, due to it's high nutritional value and low alcohol content + qualities as a preservative).
 Meat was valued as a source of protein, though it was rather rare on most breakfast plates because their livestock were more useful in most respects, either for milk or eggs.
 Pigs however, got the shaft.
 Bacon, Ham and all that good stuff did make it to breakfast, but rarely.